Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?: Related work

-\paragraph{Positives and invariance.} Learning representations which are invariant to data augmentation is known to be important for self-supervised learning.
-Invariance is achieved heuristically through comparing two different augmentations of the same anchor point.
-Incorporating an explicit clustering step is another way of enforcing some notion of invariance \cite{caron2020unsupervised}.
-However, neither of these strategies can be directly linked theoretically to learning more compact representations.
-More rigorously \cite{mitrovic2020representation} approach invariance from a causal perspective.
-They show that invariance must be explicitly enforced---via an invariance loss in addition to the contrastive loss---in order to obtain guaranteed generalization performance.
-Most recently \cite{dwibedi2021little} and \cite{assran2021semi} use nearest neighbours to identify other elements from the batch which potentially belong to the same class as the anchor point.
+Recently, \emph{contrastive} approaches have become an important area of research owing to their excellent performance in visual recognition tasks \citep{oord2018representation, bachman2019learning, chen2020simple, he2019momentum, dwibedi2021little, grill2020bootstrap}.
+Moreover, bootstrapping-based learning has also achieved comparable performance \citep{grill2020bootstrap}.
+The aforementioned methods implicitly enforce invariance by maximizing the similarity between two views.
+On the other hand, \citep{caron2020unsupervised} incorporates an explicit clustering step as a more direct way of enforcing some notion of invariance.
+However, neither of these strategies can be directly linked theoretically to learning more compact representations. \citep{mitrovic2020representation} approach invariance from a causal perspective and use an explicit invariance loss in conjunction with a contrastive objective to learn representations.
+They show that invariance must be explicitly enforced---via an invariance loss in addition to a contrastive loss---in order to obtain guaranteed generalization performance.

-\paragraph{Beyond ResNets.} New training methods \cite{pham2021meta, wightman2021resnet}, architectural innovations \cite{brock2021high} and most recently transformer-based (ViT) approaches \cite{dosovitskiy2020image} have improved fully supervised performance beyond the ResNet50 baseline commonly referred to in the contrastive learning literature \cite{chen2020simple}.
-Supervised contrastive methods have yet to achieve comparable performance \cite{khosla2020supervised}.
-Some recent works have also explored self-supervised learning using ViT architectures achieving promising results \cite{caron2021emerging, li2021efficient}.